rplucker-117/ServicePlanner/README.md

 As referenced above, add a action or set of actions with a custom name to a button at the bottom of the screen that can be accessed at any time
 ### Remove Global Cue
 Remove a global cue after it's been added, if desired

-## Running a Service
-The idea of this app is to simplify a live service production **as much as possible** by moving all of the thought into equipment cues/actions to BEFORE the service.
-During a serivce, the only thing you should have to do is press the "NEXT" button.
-- Next: Advances to the next item, cueing any cues on the next item
-- Previous: Goes to previous item, cueing any cues on the previous item
-- Next (No actions) Advances to next item only.
-No cues are activated.
-- Previous (No actions) Goes to previous item only.
-No cues are activated.